Hello! Are you planning a trip to Japan? Feeling overwhelmed?

 Bathrooms

 Japanese toilets are legendary – and for good reason.
 Most have seat cleaning spray, heated seats, sound effects for privacy, and 3-4 bidet buttons for cleaning yourself afterward.
-The only downside is that some toilet stalls are really tiny for tall people.
+The only downside is that some toilet stalls are tiny for tall people.

 AND… all our lodgings had separate shower/bath rooms where the tub was deep and the whole room was the shower.
 Americans could learn a lot from Japanese bathrooms.
 We are missing out.